 Less is More

-No chatting on your cell phone or to your friends in line.
+No texting on your cell phone, chatting with your friends while waiting in line, or posing for that perfect selfie.
 When it’s your turn, be ready.

 If you really need to know more than what we’ve covered, ask someone else in line, but don’t bother the busy guys behind the counter.
 Just wing it.
 Even if you mess up, you’ll end up with something delicious.